robulouski/voidy-bootstrap/README.rst

 VoidyBootstrap
 ==============

+*Version 2.0*

 A `Bootstrap 3 <http://getbootstrap.com>`_ blog theme for the `Pelican <http://getpelican.com>`_ static site generator.

-VoidyBootstrap is a theme that aims to be mobile friendly, responsive and easily customisable.
-It can be used in single column mode, or 2 column mode if the sidebar is enabled.
+VoidyBootstrap is a Pelican theme that aims to be mobile friendly, responsive, flexible and easily customisable.
+It can be used in single column mode, or responsive 2 column mode with sidebar.

+While the theme provides lots of customisation options, care has been taken to make it usable right out of the box with minimal configuration and sensible defaults -- albeit with the ubiquitous Bootstrap look and feel.

 On larger screens, with the sidebar enabled, it provides a clean and responsive 2 column layout.
 At the top there's a navbar containing page links, and jumbotron area.
-The sidebar has category links and a tag-cloud.
-`Font Awesome 4 <http://fontawesome.io/>`_ is used for icons.
+The default sidebar has category links and a tag-cloud.  `Font Awesome 4 <http://fontawesome.io/>`_ is used for icons.

-While the theme provides lots of customisation options, care has been taken to make it usable right out of the box with minimal configuration and sensible defaults -- albeit with the ubiquitous Bootstrap look and feel.

 VoidyBootstrap is functional but deliberately minimal in terms of design.
 It can be used as is, if your design need are modest and all you want is basic theme that "just works", with all the common features you'd expect from a blog theme.
-But for those who do want to tinker and customise, it can be used as a "clean slate" for creating custom Bootstrap-based websites.
-This theme has many features designed to make it as easy as possible to create a custom design on top of the Bootstrap base it provides.
-Either way, what you get is a sane set of website scaffolding, with a lot of the fiddly bits taken care of.
+But for those who do want to tinker and customise, it can be used as a starting point for creating custom Bootstrap-based websites.
+This theme has many features designed to facilitate creating a custom design on top of the default Bootstrap base it provides.
+Regardless of whether you use few or many of the customisation feature this theme provides, what you get is a carefully crafted Pelican theme which has a lot of the fiddly bits taken care of.

 The theme tries to accommodate common blogging needs and provide ways to easily accomplish common customisations.
 It strives to be as minimal,